Hafiz-Tanzeel-Shamshad/Airbnb-Mern-Project/README.md

-# MERN Stack Project with EJS
+# Full-Stack Airbnb Website Built with MERN & EJS

 This project is a full-stack web application built using the **MERN (MongoDB, Express.js, React.js, Node.js) stack**, with **EJS (Embedded JavaScript)** as the templating engine for server-side rendering.
 The application provides a dynamic and responsive user interface with CRUD functionality.